Short Answer

 Contract Snapshot

-This market resolves to Yes if Steph Curry competes in an official PGA Tour event, defined as one sanctioned by the PGA Tour as part of its annual, FedExCup-qualifying schedule, before 2028.
-If he does not compete in such an event by the deadline, the market resolves to No. The market will close by January 8, 2028, at 12:00 PM EST if the outcome has not occurred earlier, with resolution based on sources including ESPN, Fox Sports, and the PGA Tour.
+This market resolves to "Yes" if Steph Curry competes in an official PGA Tour event before 2028.
+An "official PGA Tour event" is defined as one sanctioned by the PGA Tour as part of its annual, FedExCup-qualifying schedule.
+If he does not compete in such an event by the deadline, the market resolves to "No." The market will close no later than January 8, 2028, at 12:00 PM EST, with resolution based on sources including ESPN, Fox Sports, Golf Channel, and the PGA Tour website.

 Available Contracts